Jhaadu Kithe Hai logo — a broken broom over the yellow and blue circle

 0

-20-metre-long heaps of mixed waste line city roads — even outside the Civil Hospital and War Memorial Stadium — while the file claims "100% door-to-door collection."
+Massive heaps of mixed waste line our city roads — even right outside the Civil Hospital, Ranbir College and Anaj Mandi — while your government files fictional claim of "100% door-to-door collection and management."

 They burn it where you breathe.